klahnakoski/mo-auth/docs/device-flow.md

 The server will also send `Set Cookie name=<session_id>` in the response header.
 It is important that this cookie be used for all subsequent calls because it will eventually be authenticated.

-### Show URL to Human
+### Show URL for Browser

-The Device client will show the URL to the Human so that he can open a browser.
+The Device client will show the URL with the intent it will be opened by a Browser.
 This client library will show the URL (for cut-and-paste), and it will show the URL as a QR code so that a mobile phone can be used.

 ### Request status, repeat